vim-scripts/vimside/README.md

 but it has only been tested against the very small Scala/Java test source project bundled with it.

-Two outstanding Ensime features to be implemented are more regression tests and debugging.
+Three outstanding Ensime features to be implemented are more regression tests, debugging and InSynth integeration.

 I added variable at bottom of the plugin/vimside.vim file which allows one to turn on logging during Vimside Option